 Q: How much are all of the fees?

-A: The tuition cost to march in 2018 will be $2,700.
-Tuition covers the full cost of participation in the corps, including spring training housing and meals, tour meals and transportation, instruction, equipment, and uniforms.
-The one-time Audition Fee is $100 for prospective members.
-Tuition payments will be broken down into camps fees that are paid at every camp by all attendees and payments that start February 2018.
+A: The tuition cost for in 2019 will be finalized by December 2018.
+You can expect 2019 tuition to be between $3,200-$3,600.
+Tuition covers the full cost of participation in the corps, including spring training housing and meals, tour meals and transportation, instruction, and equipment.
+There will also be a uniform fee of $150 that will be assessed to every member.
+The one-time Audition Fee is $125 for prospective members.
+Tuition payments will be broken down into payments that are paid at every camp by all attendees.
+Payments will start in February 2019.
 Limited additional expenses may be incurred.
-Please see additional information and policies in the Membership Contract (which will be provided once you are accepted into the Heat Wave of Florida Drum & Bugle Corps as a member).
+Please see additional information and policies in the Membership Contract (which will be provided once you are accepted into the Heat Wave Drum & Bugle Corps as a member).

-The one-time Audition fee is due when you register for your first Heat Wave of Florida camp.
+The one-time Audition fee is due when you register for your first Heat Wave camp.
 All audition fees, camp fees, and tuition payments are non-refundable.

 Q: Are there ways to reduce the tuition fees?